mathurah/syde-223-lecture-notes/pointers.md

     return 0;
 }
 ```

+**The memory address of the pointer is const, always, unless you release it from memory.**

+> Like I put a Coca Cola in your cup, the Coca Cola can be changed with 7-Up, no problem, but your cup is always your cup, unless you smash it.

 ## Summary
 - Pointer: Variable that stores the memory address of a variable
 - Constructor: A special kind of class member function automatically called when object is instantiated